Wilson (band): Right To Rise (2015)

 In early 2015, Wilson took some time off from touring and headed back to the studio in preparation for the recording of their second album.

-Upon the album's completion, Wilson went to the UK and mainland Europe in March for their first tour of these parts in support of Halestorm alongside Nothingmore and The Fallen State (on limited dates).
+Upon the album's completion, Wilson went to the UK and mainland Europe in March for their first tour of these parts in support of Halestorm alongside Nothing More and The Fallen State (on limited dates).
 During this time, the band released their first song from the upcoming album Right To Rise, "Hang With The Devil".
 The band also announced that they had signed a record deal with Razor & Tie Records, with the new album being released on June 29, 2015.

 In support of Right To Rise, Wilson embarked on their first headline UK tour in early 2016, with support coming from Devon-based Reigning Days.

 In September 2016, the band featured on the cover CD of Metal Hammer's 30-year anniversary issue, with a worldwide exclusive cover of Rage Against The Machine's "Sleep Now In The Fire".